 - have trained outside of Queensland.

 Use this form if you are a trainee and seek to use laser equipment for a cosmetic service.

 As a trainee you will need to be supervised by an unrestricted licence holder.
 The supervisor will need to hold a Use Licence for the specific service you are being trained in, for example, hair reduction.

 How to get a full licence:

 - Maintain a training record (PDF 34 kB) of your cosmetic laser service training (signed by you and countersigned by your supervisor).

 - Receive a Statement of competency (PDF 31 kB) from your supervisor for each cosmetic service.

-- Apply for new licence using the Application for a licence to use a radiation source (PDF 1708 kB).
+- Apply for new licence using the Application for a Licence to Use a Laser Apparatus - Cosmetic or Medical Purposes (PDF 953 kB)

 Trainee applications need to include training records with the following information:

 - time taken to perform the cosmetic service